teran/deduplicator/README.md

 ![](https://raw.githubusercontent.com/teran/deduplicator/master/docs/static/images/collections-screenshot.png)

 *NOTE:* the plugin takes selection or all photos if <= 1 photo is selected.

+### Semi-automatic updates

+> Help -> Plug-in Extras -> Check for updates

+This will check GitHub if there's a new release and suggest you to check it out.

 # How it works inside